 - Write down symptoms you have, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Make a list of all medications, vitamins and supplements that you take, including dosages.

-- Be prepared to report key medical information to your doctor, including past or current smoking or use of other tobacco products.
+- Share key medical information with your doctor, including past or current smoking or use of other tobacco products.

 - Ask a family member or friend to come along.
 Sometimes it can be difficult to remember all of the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Write down questions to ask your doctor.